 Feedback/Evaluations

-The resident/fellow is routinely provided with feedback on his/her progress within the program, which is used to assess his/her educational needs and to customize their experience.
+The resident is routinely provided with feedback on his/her progress within the program, which is used to assess his/her educational needs and to customize their experience.
 The Education department routinely collects feedback from the Residents, directors, managers, clinical nurse specialists, unit educators, preceptors and mentors regarding all aspects of the program to further develop and continue the program’s success.